 For the Benefit of the Employer:

 The activity of the employee at the time of injury must be for the benefit of the employer.
 This does not restrict the location of the injury to the employer’s location.
-Traveling salespeople, delivery people, truck drivers and others who perform their work away from the employer’s location are covered by workers’ compensation if their injury occurs while they are performing an activity for the benefit of the employer.
+Traveling salespeople, delivery people, truck drivers, and others who perform their work away from the employer’s location are covered by workers’ compensation if their injury occurs while performing an activity for the employer’s benefit.

 Off the Clock:

-Most jurisdictions do not cover work place accidents when the employee is not working.
-For example, it is not workers’ compensation when the employee has clocked out for lunch and went to the employee’s lunchroom to have lunch, trips, falls, and is injured.
-However, note that if the employer mandates the use of the lunch room facility, break room, or that work breaks must be taken at the work station, then the accident while the employee is still under the requirements of the employer will be covered.
+Most jurisdictions do not cover workplace accidents when the employee is not working.
+For example, it is not workers’ compensation when the employee has clocked out for lunch and went to the employee’s lunchroom to have lunch, trips falls and is injured.
+However, note that if the employer mandates the use of the lunchroom facility, break room, or work breaks must be taken at the work station, then the accident.
+At the same time, the employee is still under the requirements of the employer will be covered.

-Employees who are injured while working under the influence of illegal drugs or alcohol are normally not covered for workers’ compensation if the intoxicant lowered their mental dexterity and was a factor in the accident causing their injury.
-This varies significantly among the states so the employer should know the rules in their own state.
-The best way to prove or disprove an employee under the influence of an intoxicant is to have a drug test administered at the time the employee goes in for medical treatment.
-If the employee wishes to delay medical treatment (frequently to avoid the drug test), the employer should still insist on the drug test be taken immediately even if the employee declines medical treatment.
+Employees injured while working under the influence of illegal drugs or alcohol are normally not covered for workers’ compensation if the intoxicant lowered their mental dexterity and was a factor in the accident causing their injury.
+This varies significantly among the states, so the employer should know the rules in their own state.
+The best way to prove or disprove an employee under the influence of an intoxicant is to have a drug test administered when the employee goes in for medical treatment.
+If the employee wishes to delay medical treatment (frequently to avoid the drug test), the employer should still insist that the drug test be taken immediately even if the employee declines medical treatment.

 Fights and Assaults:

-When two or more employees get in a fight, and or one employee assaults another, there must be a correlation between the employment and the fight/assault for the injury to be covered by worker’s compensation.
-For example, if two men fight because they are both dating the same woman, the injuries even though they occur on the employee’s premise, are not workers’ compensation because the fight has no relationship to the work the employees are there to perform.
+When two or more employees get in a fight and or one employee assaults another, there must be a correlation between the employment and the fight/assault for the injury to be covered by worker’s compensation.
+For example, if two men fight because they are both dating the same woman, the injuries, even though they occur on the employee’s premise, are not workers’ compensation because the fight has no relationship to the work the employees perform.
 On the other hand, if a woman hit’s her supervisor and breaks his nose because she got a poor performance evaluation, the supervisor has a workers’ compensation claim.

 Travel To and From Work:

 Employees who get injured traveling to work or from work (like in a car accident) are not covered by workers’ compensation unless the employer mandates the route the employee takes to work or mandates the mode of transportation to work.
-However, if the employer mixes work with the employee’s trip to or from work, then an injury would be covered.
-For example, if the boss asked the employee to stop at the office supply store and pick up some envelopes, and the employee gets hurt while in the office supply store, it would be considered workers’ compensation.
+However, if the employer mixes work with the employee’s trip to or from work, an injury would be covered.
+For example, if the boss asked the employee to stop at the office supply store and pick up some envelopes and get hurt while in the store, it would be considered workers’ compensation.

 Fraud should never be tolerated.
 If the claim is fraudulent, the employer should take every possible measure to resist it.
 Also, by definition, if it is not a real injury, it is not workers’ compensation.

-We encourage risk managers and workers’ compensation coordinators to discuss with their claims adjuster or defense counsel any situation where you are not sure if workers compensation applies or not.
+We encourage risk managers and workers’ compensation coordinators to discuss with their claims adjuster or defense counsel any situation where you are not sure if workers’ compensation applies or not.
 Discuss the above categories with your adjuster or attorney to see how your state applies the work comp statutes to each situation.
-Also ask if there are other categories of claims that are not covered by workers’ compensation in your state.
+Also, ask if other categories of claims are not covered by workers’ compensation in your state.